USS Knapp: World War II

 After shakedown off Bermuda, Knapp departed Boston on 26 November 1943 for the Pacific Ocean, arriving Pearl Harbor on 21 December.
 She departed Pearl Harbor on 16 January 1944 with the aircraft carriers of Admiral Marc Mitscher's Task Force 58, headed for the Marshall Islands invasion.
 At sea from 16 January to 12 February when she put into Majuro, Knapp also shelled Kwajalein.
-She continued her screening as carriers launched raids on Truk from 16–17 February and on bases in the Mariana Islands from 21 February to 22 February, then sailed from Majuro to Espiritu Santo to screen carriers providing air cover for the seizure of Emirau Island from 20 March to 25 March and raiding the Palau Islands, Yap and Woleai from 30 March to 1 April.
+She continued her screening as carriers launched raids on Truk from 16 to 17 February and on bases in the Mariana Islands from 21 February to 22 February, then sailed from Majuro to Espiritu Santo to screen carriers providing air cover for the seizure of Emirau Island from 20 March to 25 March and raiding the Palau Islands, Yap and Woleai from 30 March to 1 April.

 She returned to Majuro on 6 April 1944 and a week later sortied with heavy ships for the Hollandia landings of 21–24 April, and air raids on Truk, Satawan and Ponape at the end of the month.

 Following replenishment at Majuro in May, Knapp screened carriers during operations against Saipan.
 On 19 June, Knapp guarded her force during the momentous air Battle of the Philippine Sea in which Japan's air power was significantly depleted.
 From 25 July to 5 August, she continued her screening in the raids on Palau, Ulithi, Yap, Iwo Jima and Chichi Jima during which she Joined in the surface gunfire which sank several ships of a Japanese convoy earlier attacked by carrier aircraft.
 Knapp refitted at Eniwetok on 11 August to 30 August.